 What would be your top diet and exercise tip for the amateur athlete?

 Eating a balanced diet full of foods that you love would be my tip - it's the only way I can stick to a healthy eating plan.

 Aside from your speciality, what is your favourite sport/exercise?

-Apart from table tennis I love swimming and have really enjoyed watching everyone compete at the Olympics and Paralympics in the last couple of months.
+Apart from table tennis I love swimming and really enjoy watching everyone compete at the Olympics and Paralympics.